PLP-WebTechnologies/feb-2025-introduction-to-javascript-and-dom-manipulation-Bigben202/README.md

-# Introduction to JavaScript and DOM Manipulation
+# Introduction to JavaScript and DOM Manipulation WEEK 5

 ## Objectives